labarba/jose/ReviewerGuidelines.md

 **Examples:** Potential users of new software rely on well-documented examples to get started.
 Reviewers will look for examples of use that illustrate beginner and advanced functionality

+### Specific requirements for learning modules

+**Substance:**
+A learning module should cover a substantial portion of material to achieve clearly stated learning objectives.
+The ideal module consists of a few lessons, building up a well-rounded topic, as a full tutorial or _part of_ a term or semester course.
+This direction follows trends and recommendations to "modularize" courses, both online and on-campus—one example is the 2014 report on the [Future of MIT Education](http://news.mit.edu/2014/future-of-mit-education-0804).
+The module should contain well-written and complete presentation of the material, weaved with the computatational portions and sample output.

+**Pedagogical soundness:**
+Instructional design of the module should be intentional and apparent.
+For example, the weaving of text, images, code and output  might apply the [worked-example effect](https://en.wikipedia.org/wiki/Worked-example_effect), deliberately.
+The authors should briefly explain their design in the JOSE paper.